Farama-Foundation/gym-docs/_sources/environments/classic_control/pendulum.md.txt

 The starting state is a random angle in *[-pi, pi]* and a random angular velocity in *[-1,1]*.

-### Episode Termination
+### Episode Truncation

-The episode terminates at 200 time steps.
+The episode truncates at 200 time steps.

 ### Arguments